nodejs/node/doc/api/url.md

 ### Class: URLSearchParams

 The `URLSearchParams` object provides read and write access to the query of a `URL`.
-It can also be used standalone with one of the four following constructors.
+The `URLSearchParams` class can also be used standalone with one of the four following constructors.

 ```js
 const URL = require('url').URL;